 Subverted in Season 8, when Terin Faroush is shot after helping Kayla escape from the terrorists.
 His death is actually faked, and Kayla gets tricked into bringing an EMP bomb to CTU.

 And it's averted in the case of Jack.
-After his Heel Face Turn, he sacrifices himself by letting the antagonists so Chloe can expose the real masterminds of the season, but is saved just seconds before he's executed.
+After his Heel-Face Turn, he sacrifices himself by letting the antagonists catch him so Chloe can expose the real masterminds of the season, but is saved just seconds before he's executed.

 LOST is famous for this.
 Many characters "get over" whatever big issue they have, then get killed.
 Though this may just be a case of wanting to complete the character's story before killing them, some people see this as important.